vitorgalvao/lowchime/README.md

 # lowchime
-Lower the volume of OS X’s startup chime, without completely turning it off.
+Lower the volume of macOS’s startup chime, without completely turning it off.

 ## Install
 ```bash